PSBP-Library/psbp-library.github.io/index.md

 Internal side effects typically manifest themselves in the function types of program implementations.

 Materialized main program implementations are, eventually, used in a *main* `Scala` *programs*.

-## Basic Programming Capabilities

-The *basic* programming capabilities are

-- being *functional*

-and

-- *sequential composition*
-- *construction*
-- *condition*

-Programming capabilities have a *denotational*, *pointfree* nature.

-They generalize corresponding capabilities of functions.

-Functions also have an important capability having an *operational*, *pointful* nature

-- *application*

-A *function application* is an *expression*.

-Expressions are operational artifacts: they are *evaluated* to a result.

 ## `Functional`